innovader/angular_reader/README.txt

-Reader is creating an AngularJS app for their e-reader service.
+"Reader" is an AngularJS app for e-reader service.

 The app displays a list of books on the home page.
-When you click on a book, it takes you to the book’s description.
+When you click on a book, it takes you to the bookâ€™s description.
-When you click the Read button, it takes you to the book’s first chapter.
+When you click the Read button, it takes you to the bookâ€™s first chapter.
 From there, you can use the Forward and Back buttons to read the book.